-Christmas is around the corner, and us plant-based eaters and vegans are looking forward to planning the best vegan feast.
+Christmas is around the corner, and we plant-based eaters and vegans are looking forward to planning the best vegan feast.

-As Plant-based eaters, spending holidays with our relatives always made us a little anxious when it came to food.
-We have large families spread out between Panama, the USA, and Argentina, countries with different holiday traditions and staple holiday dishes.
+As Plant-based eaters, spending holidays with our relatives always made us a little anxious about food.
+We have large families spread out between Panama, the USA, and Argentina, with different holiday traditions and staple holiday dishes.

 Since we love to cook, we always sneak a couple of dishes here and there, as we never trade for only one vegan option; we also want to feast!
 Don't we all?

 Over the years, we have tried different recipes, depending on the location, as it might be a cold, mild, or hot Christmas.
 We always cook, considering everyone will eat, so we like to make enough, so our families can taste and understand that we are not missing out on flavor; we just have different choices.